KazKobara/ebcic/README.md

 As you can see from the following figures and as warned in many papers such as [BLC01], normal-approximation intervals are not good approximations for small `k`.

 The upper intervals of the other approximations look tight.
-The approximation using beta function looks tight where the confidence interval for `k=n=1` is one-sided.
+The approximation using beta distribution looks tight where the confidence interval for `k=n=1` is one-sided.

 ![Comparison of exact and approximated intervals for k=1](https://github.com/KazKobara/ebcic/raw/master/figs/comparison_k1.png)